Continuity vs Categories

 Distinguish between a continuous variable’s actual values and the data values that emerge from measuring those values.

 Measurement categorizes data values into specific groups.
 The value of the variable as it exists always differs from the value of its measurement, the data value.
 Nothing, for example, weighs exactly 2 pounds, 2.01 pounds, or even 2.0000000001 pounds.
 The actual weight may theoretically be stated as an indefinitely large number of decimal digits.
 In contrast, indicate a measurement to a specific level of precision, such as, for weight, to the nearest pound, ounce, or gram.
-Measurement groups all similar weights together, approximating the true weight to the nearest pound or whatever the unit of measurement.
+Measurement groups all similar weights together, approximating the true weight to the nearest unit of measurement (pound, etc.).

 Interpret the data values measured on a numeric scale for a continuous variable according to one of two types: Ratio data and interval data.
 Ratio data follow a numeric scale with the usual properties assigned to numbers.

-Data organized according to a numeric scale with a fixed zero point and proportionality.
+Data is organized according to a numeric scale with a fixed zero point and proportionality.

 Two different ratio data values can be compared by their ratios: 20 is twice as much as 10.
-Equal intervals of measurement separate values that are equal distance from each other.
-For example, the distance between 21 and 22 represents the same underlying difference for 22 and 23.
+Equal intervals of measurement separate values that are an equal distance from each other.
+For example, the distance between 21 and 22 represents the same underlying difference as that between 22 and 23.

 Just because you have numerical data for a variable does not imply that the data values exhibit the standard properties of numbers on a number line, that is, ratio data.
-A weaker numerical scale applies to interval data.
+A weaker numerical scale is used for interval data.

-Data organized according to a numerical scale without a fixed zero point but equal intervals.
+Data is organized on a numerical scale without a fixed zero point, but with equal intervals.

-Interval data maintains the equal interval property of ratio data but does not have a fixed, natural zero point.
-The classic example of two alternative interval scales compares Fahrenheit and Celsius temperatures.
+Interval data maintains the equal-interval property of ratio data but lacks a fixed, natural zero point.
+The classic example of two alternative interval scales is the comparison of Fahrenheit and Celsius temperatures.
 As an example, compare Fahrenheit and Celsius temperatures.
 Each temperature scale, for example, has a different value of zero regarding the magnitude of the temperature.
 0\(^{\circ}\)F is not the same temperature as 0\(^{\circ}\)C.

 Because 0\(^{\circ}\) is arbitrary, ratio comparisons for interval data are not valid; 20\(^{\circ}\)F is not twice as warm as 10\(^{\circ}\)F. Accordingly, multiplication and division are not appropriate for these temperature scales.
 For example, 70\(^{\circ}\)C is not twice as warm as 35\(^{\circ}\)C. Just because data values are stored numerically, even with decimal digits, does not imply that those data values can be manipulated as numbers from the real number line with a fixed, non-arbitrary value of 0.

 Working with data is distinct from a mathematician working with theoretical numbers.
 Working with data reveals four different representations of the values of continuous variables.
 We store the data on a computer system as a data file and then read the data into an analysis system, such as R or Python.
-As data analysts, we must ensure that the correct data type in our analysis corresponds to the correct conceptual definition of the variable.
+As data analysts, we must ensure that the data type used in our analysis corresponds to the variable’s conceptual definition.

 Distinguish between four distinct representations of the values of a variable: